Publishing Frequency: 4 Issues Per Year (Quartly)

 Publication Frequency

-Journal of Emerging Trends in Social Sciences and Humanities first published in 2023.
-It is a quarterly journal and issues are released on the 1st of March, June, September, and December.
+Journal of Emerging Trends in Social Sciences and Humanities was first published in 2024.
+It is a quarterly journal, and issues are released on the 1st of March, June, September, and December.

 Copyright and Licensing